bangtianliu/MatRox_RU/README.md

 make
 ```
 ### Scripts
-copy scripts to MatRox_RU/build/sympiler/ to run the tests
+Please copy all scripts in this folder to MatRox_RU/build/sympiler/ to run the tests.
 You should go to MatRox_RU/build/sympiler/ to run the scripts

 ### Testing MatRox-generated code
 The first step is to set the environmental variables corresponding